 Aim and Philosophical Orientation

-By its motto, ‘Love the truth, the whole truth, and the truth about everything’ (‘Diligere veritatem omnem et in omnibus’), the IAP is committed to scientific (in the wide sense which includes the humanities) search for truth and to search for the right methods to find the truth, in contrast to all movements that depreciate reason, the weighing of evidence, and clear and rigorous arguing and writing, or that give up the search for truth.
-In particular the postmodernists, who are much more influential than most people can imagine, are claiming that there is no truth, that truth is just a power play, that there is no reality, etc. The IAP criticises this anti-rational rhetoric, which is a strategy to promote a certain political agenda.
+By its motto, ‘Love the truth, the whole truth, and the truth about everything’ (‘Diligere veritatem omnem et in omnibus’), the IAP is committed to scientific (in the wide sense of the Latin ‘scientia’, which includes the humanities) search for truth and to search for the right methods to find the truth, in contrast to all movements that depreciate reason, the weighing of evidence, and clear and rigorous arguing and writing, or that give up the search for truth.
+In particular the postmodernists, who are much more influential than most people can imagine, are claiming that there is no truth, that truth is just a power play, that there is no reality, etc. The IAP criticises this anti-rational rhetoric.

 The IAP has no fixed philosophical position, but it takes into account the following views: non-reductive moral realism, material value-ethics (natural law), the existence of human souls, theism (i.e. the existence of a creator God), human free will.
 The IAP is not connected to any church or confession, but it is open for the Christian revelation.
 The IAP is committed to the principle that the students are free in which views they hold and defend and that marks depend only on the quality of their arguments.

-The IAP is a private, state regognised university in the Principality of Liechtenstein.
+The IAP is a private university in the Principality of Liechtenstein.
 Its teaching languages are German, English, and Spanish.
 It was founded 1986 in Liechtenstein.
 2008 until 2012 there was no teaching in Liechtenstein, in 2013 the IAP re-launched its doctoral program.
-Further, the IAP offers seminars and one-to-one tutorials, which, due to the „European Credit Transfer System“ (ECTS), can be credited also at other universities.
-Doctoral study and tutorials can also be pursued partly as distance learning.
+No new students are being admittet, the doctoral programme will be closed by the end of 2022.

-The IAP is governed by these organs: the Stiftungsrat, the Hochschulrat (which supervises the quality of teaching of research), and each campus has a Director.
+The IAP is governed by these organs: the Stiftungsrat, the Hochschulrat (advisory board which supervises the quality of teaching of research), and the Director.

 For teaching the IAP uses the ‘tutorial system’, which is used at the universities of Oxford and Cambridge.
-Lectures, seminars, and disputations (i.e. debates with assigned positions) are being offered additionally where this is useful.
+Lectures, seminars, and disputations (i.e. debates with assigned positions) are being offered additionally.
 Lectures are often an inefficient method of teaching, their disadvantage is that the student cannot regulate the velocity and that there is little interaction with the teacher.
-Therefore they are suited only as a supplement to tutorials, especially in the form of the argumentative lecture, in which the lecturer not only presents various views but defends his view with arguments and invites the objections of the audience.
+Therefore they are suited as a supplement to tutorials, especially in the form of the argumentative lecture, in which the lecturer not only presents various views but defends his view with arguments and invites the objections of the audience.
+Seminars serve the interaction between the participants.
 In the tutorial system the professor gives the student for each tutorial the task to read certain texts and to write an essay which answers a certain philosophical question.
 The essay is discussed in the tutoral.
 Tutorials last one hour and take place at intervals of one to four weeks.
 In the meantime the professor answers questions by email or orally.
 Learning through tutorials has these advantages:

 - Active learning instead of mere listening.